ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa2.md

 - A link to the Tweet
 - An answer to this question: "Were there any parts of the Tweet that you couldn’t represent with the class design we chose?"

+For checking off your work, you should have:

+- 2 classes, each with fields as described above
+- 5 total methods (one in `User` and four in `Tweet`)
+- 2 examples for each method (10 total examples)
+- Four `Tweet` objects with the link and question above answered
+- Three `User` objects (to use to construct the Tweets)

 ## Practice Screencast